robertlove/jekyll-bootstrap/README.md

   - `url`
   - `twitter`
 - Replace `/favicon.ico` with your own favicon
-- Replace `/assets/img/social.jpg` with your own social image
+- Replace `/assets/img/image.jpg` with your own image

 **Note:** Changes to `_config.yml` require you to rerun `$ bundle exec jekyll serve` in order for the changes to take effect.